 If $y_i$ is unobserved which means a missing event type, we sample $(y_i,\kappa_{iy_i})$ by

 We then denote $m_{jk}=\sum_{i:y_i=j} \bm 1 (\kappa_{iy_i}=k)$.
 Define $n_{ijk}=1$ if $y_i=j$ and $\kappa_{iy_i}=k$, and otherwise $n_{ijk}=0$.
-The above sampling procedure means that given the event type $y_i$, we sample the index of the sub-event that has the minimum event time. \item Update $t_{i}$ for $i=1,\cdots,n$, $j=1,\cdots, J$ and $k=1,\cdots,K$. \begin{enumerate} \item If the event time $T_i$ is observed, we set $t_i=T_i$. \item Otherwise, we sample $t_i \sim \mbox{Weibull}_{(T_{ic},\infty)}(a, \sum_{j=1}^S\sum_{k=1}^K \lambda_{ijk})$ where $\mbox{Weibull}_{(T_{ic},\infty)}(\cdot,\cdot)$ is a truncated weibull distribution so that $t_i\in (T_{ic},\infty)$.
-Note $T_{ic}=0$ if both event time and censoring time are missing for observation $i$. \end{enumerate}
+The above sampling procedure means that given the event type $y_i$, we sample the index of the sub-event that has the minimum event time. \item Update $t_{i}$ for $i=1,\cdots,n$, $j=1,\cdots, J$ and $k=1,\cdots,K$. \begin{enumerate} \item If the event time $T_i$ is observed, we set $t_i=T_i$. \item Otherwise, we sample $t_i \sim \mbox{Weibull}_{(T_{ic},\infty)}(a, \sum_{j=1}^S\sum_{k=1}^K \lambda_{ijk})$ where \\ $\mbox{Weibull}_{(T_{ic},\infty)}(\cdot,\cdot)$ is a truncated Weibull distribution so that $t_i\in (T_{ic},\infty)$.
+Note $T_{ic}=0$ if both event time and censoring time are missing for observation~$i$. \end{enumerate}

-\item Sample ($\lambda_{ijk}\given-)\sim \mbox{Gamma}\left(r_{jk}+n_{ijk},\frac{e^{\xv_i' \betav_{jk}}}{1+t_i^a e^{\xv_i' \betav_{jk}}} \right)$, for $i=1,\cdots,n$, $j=1,\cdots,J$ and $k=1,\cdots,K$.
+\item Sample ($\lambda_{ijk}\given-)\sim \mbox{Gamma}\left(r_{jk}+n_{ijk},\frac{\exp({\xv_i^\T \betav_{jk}})}{1+(t_i^a-\tau_i^a) \exp({\xv_i^\T \betav_{jk}})} \right)$, for $i=1,\cdots,n$, $j=1,\cdots,J$, and $k=1,\cdots,K$.

-\item Sample $a$ by slice sampling.
-Since $a$ determines how the hazard varies with time, we assume an improper prior of $a\in \mathbb{R}_+$, i.e., $p(a)\propto \bm{1}(a>0)$ to reduce the impact of the prior on the posterior.
+\item Sample $a$ by slice sampling. $a$ determines how the hazard varies over time, and we assume an improper prior of $a\in \mathbb{R}_+$, $p(a)\propto \bm{1}(a>0)$ to reduce the impact of the prior on the posterior.
 The full conditional distribution of $a$ is

-The uni-modality of $p(a\given \ldots)$ can be shown so that slice sampling can be implemented without tuning parameters.
+If $\tau_i=0$, the unimodality of $p(a\given \ldots)$ can be shown so that slice sampling can be implemented without tuning parameters.
 Concretely, when $\tau_i=0$,